Top 15 Suburbs to live in St. Louis for 2023

 The neighborhoods in Webster Groves feature a mix of historic homes and modern builds, with a common theme of well-manicured lawns and stately trees.

-The close-knit community enjoys a robust calendar of events and activities, making it easy to feel connected and engaged.
 Living in Webster Groves is like joining the world’s most exclusive book club – but with more block parties and fewer reading assignments.

 11. Kirkwood: The Train Town Center